Aliases for DGKH Gene

 GeneCards Summary for DGKH Gene

-DGKH (Diacylglycerol Kinase, Eta) is a Protein Coding gene.
-Diseases associated with DGKH include bipolar disorder.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
-An important paralog of this gene is DGKI.
+DGKH (Diacylglycerol Kinase Eta) is a Protein Coding gene.
+Diseases associated with DGKH include Bipolar Disorder and Nephrolithiasis.
+Among its related pathways are Signaling by GPCR and Effects of PIP2 hydrolysis.
+Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and diacylglycerol kinase activity.
+An important paralog of this gene is DGKD.

 UniProtKB/Swiss-Prot Summary for DGKH Gene